-Somewhere in some archive in some basement in central Florida, there exists footage of me crying.
+Somewhere on some hard drive in some basement in central Florida, there’s footage of me crying.
 I’ve only been on the Jumbotron once in my life, and it was when I was 5 or 6, attending my first soccer game.
-About 60 or 70 minutes through, the camera guy directly in front of me laughed, turned the camera around towards me, and next thing I knew my face was plastered on a screen in front of thousands of people.
+About 60 or 70 minutes through, the camera guy directly in front of me laughed, wheeled this massive lens around towards me, and next thing I knew my face was plastered on a screen in front of thousands of people.
 Why?
 Because I was crying.

-Throughout all of high school, I would make fun of my soccer-crazy friend Lora, telling her “we have arms and hands for a reason” and “soccer is a European sport” and every other cliché I believed to be an original thought.
-I was American, and there was no way I was ever going to care about soccer.
+Throughout all of high school, I would make fun of my soccer-crazy friend Lora, taunting her with “we have hands and arms for a reason” and “soccer is for Europeans” and every other cliché I believed to be an original thought.
+I was an American, and there was no way I was ever going to care about soccer.

 Fast forward to June 23rd, 2010.
-It was a Wednesday, and I was doing something on my computer.
-I ended up on ESPN.com, and discovered that the US soccer team was one win away from advancing to the knockout stage of the World Cup.
-While I didn’t know what that meant, since I’m American and this was the American team and I could stream that afternoon’s game against Algeria for free, I decided to pull it up on my second monitor as I worked on something else.
+It was a Wednesday, and I was on my computer working to wrap up the school year.
+I ended up on ESPN, and discovered that the US men’s team was one win away from advancing to the knockout stage of the World Cup.
+While I didn’t know what that meant, I did know that I’m an American and this was the American team, and since I could stream that afternoon’s game against Algeria for free, I decided to pull it up on my second monitor as I worked on something else.

-The game lived up to every expectation I had ever had for soccer, namely, no one scored.
-Lots of running and kicking, a goal or two called back, but nothing else.
+The game lived up to every expectation I had ever had, namely, no one scored.
+Lots of running and kicking, a goal called back, a flop or two, but nothing else.
 And that wouldn’t do.
-While the match could end in a tie, if the US didn’t win, they would be eliminated.
-Again, I wasn’t sure how all of that worked, but I’m American, so I was mad.
+While the match itself could end in a tie, if the US didn’t win, they would be eliminated.
+Again, I wasn’t sure how all of that worked, but I’m an American, so I was mad.

 And then it happened.

-With less than 4 minutes left, Algeria shot a header directly into US Goalie Tim Howard’s hands.
-He took the ball, threw it upfield to the feet of Landon Donovan who led the counterattack, laying it off to Jozy Altidore who crossed it into Clint Dempsey…only to have the shot blocked (again) by Algeria’s goalie.
-Then, seemingly out of nowhere, Donovan flew into the frame and buried the ball in the back of the net.
+With less than 4 minutes left, Algeria shot a header directly at US Goalie Tim Howard.
+He caught the ball, launched it upfield to the feet of Landon Donovan who led the counterattack, laying it off to Jozy Altidore who crossed it in to Clint Dempsey…only to have the shot blocked (again) by Algeria’s goalie.
+The ball dribbled away from the the keepers hands, and then, seemingly out of nowhere, Donovan flew into frame and buried a shot in the back of the net.

-I lost my mind, jumping up and down, screaming.
-We had (effectively) won the game, and in that moment, I finally got it.
+I lost my mind, jumping up and down and screaming.
+With that one play we won the game, and in that moment, I finally got it.
 The intensity of soccer isn’t about lots of goals – it’s about the fact that ONE goal can decide the game, and that goal can come at any moment.